bugtamer/areca-backup/docs/user/tutorial3.md

 ## Recovering a specific version of a specific file

-Let's assume that you want to recover the very first version of "MyNewPicture.jpg" (see image below and tutorial section 2 : "[Running your first backup](tutorial2.md)").
+Let's assume that you want to recover the very first version of "`MyNewPicture.jpg`" (see image below and tutorial section 2 : "[Running your first backup](tutorial2.md)").

 ![](./images/logical.jpg)

-Select it in the history (on the right side of the "Logical view" tab), right click and select "Recover ...".
+Select it in the history (on the right side of the "`Logical view`" tab), right click and select "`Recover ...`".

 ![](./images/recover.jpg)